 Hero, Villain, Showman; where do we begin with Captain Qwark?
 While his feats in his career have made him a superstar, it is fair to say that sometimes you don’t want to meet your heroes.
 While the galaxy treats Qwark as a celebrity and defender against evil, most of this identity is a fabrication.
 His tendency to exaggerate his accomplishments adds embellishment to his background, reframing most of his work as fictitious.

 Qwark’s role in the series has varied game-to-game.
+In the preceding adventure, he served as the games's game's narrator.
 His original role placed him as Ratchet and Clank’s antagonist.
 He wasn’t explicitly evil, but he was a selfish narcissist with the sole intention to further his fame.
 His role eventually morphed into a friend to the leading duo and a true hero – rather than a fake one.
 He has a long history with Dr Nefarious, whose schemes are consistently foiled by Qwark despite his incompetence.

 It is unknown if Qwark will appear in Rift Apart due to Jim Ward being unavailable.
 Health complications from Alzheimer’s and COVID-19 forced Ward to retire for the newest game.
 His absence is a shame, as Ward’s interpretation of Captain Qwark will be missed.